jaronoff97/blog/_posts/2017-01-06-Learning-R-Part-3.md

 [1] "/Users/jea/Library/Application Support/Sublime Text 3/Packages"
 ~~~

 It's great how easy it is to import and work with CSVs, that'll definetly make life easier.
 At least R has great built in functions, otherwise I'd be dreading this so much more.
+Okay well that's all for this chapter, next chapter is "R Notation", whatever they mean by that.